BigmouthFringe/go-patterns/README.md

 # go-patterns
-Repository of most common patterns implemented with Go Language
+Repository of most common patterns implemented in Go Language